-Crawling is an important part in your baby’s development.
+Crawling is an important part of your baby’s development.
 They’re now getting mobile, so prepare to be chasing them around from room to room.
-In this article we’ll talk about the different skills that crawling helps develop.
+In this article, we’ll talk about the different skills that crawling helps develop.

-Your baby will train their eyes to look out into the distance and then back at their hands, while crawling and reaching for an object.
-They will use this skill later when copying something from a blackboard at school.
+Your baby will train their eyes to look out into the distance and then back at their hands while crawling and reaching for an object.
+They will use this skill later on when copying something from a blackboard at school.

 The mechanics of crawling stimulate different areas of the brain that control processes like comprehension, memory, and focus.
-Since your little one coordinates both sides of their body, it also stimulates both hemispheres of their brain enhancing their learning, navigation, and problem solving.
+Since your little one coordinates both sides of their body, it also stimulates both hemispheres of their brain, enhancing their learning, navigation, and problem-solving.
 As they crawl and move through and around things, they’ll explore objects in their path and learn how to decipher the best way to get to the place of their choosing.
 This will also boost their confidence and self-assurance.

 Remember that the process of learning how to crawl differs among babies and that each one of them figures out a style that feels good to them.
 If you see that your little one is not crawling, check out this article to read about some exercises you can do to help.